OoriData/Discord-AI-Agent/README.md

 ### Enable the Feature

-Set the `AIBOT_PGVECTOR_HISTORY_ENABLED` environment variable to `true`:

-You can either use a connection string or elaborated credentials.
+Set `enabled = true` in the `[pgvector_history]` section of the config file, e.g. `main.toml`.
+You must then set some required environment variables, either based on a PG connection string or on elaborated credentials.

 ### Configure with DB connection string: